jb753/turbigen/src/turbigen/CLI.md

 Everything lands beside the config, so there is nothing to name -- or beside the copy `-o` makes, which is how a variant is run without replacing the answer already there.
+A bare `--restart` still means the field beside the config *you named*, not the workdir being created, so continuing from what you have while writing somewhere new is the two flags together and nothing more.

 Several config files run one after another, which is the bash loop this saves you writing, or become one submission with `--queue`.

+**An exception stops the whole invocation, and the targets behind it do not run.** A config that will not load, a design that will not close, a mesh that cannot be built: these say the set is wrong rather than that one member of it is unlucky, and stopping while the message is on the screen beats burying it under the thirty that followed.
+A solve that merely diverges is different -- that is an exit 2, and the next target still runs, because a diverged march is an answer about that design rather than a reason to doubt the rest.
+Resume by fixing the config and running the rest; the finished ones refuse to be redone, which is what makes that safe.

+`--queue` does not work this way.
+It submits every path without loading any but the first, so the same command queued gets answers for the good members.
+That is the difference between validating locally and handing work to a scheduler, not an inconsistency waiting to be ironed out.

 **Exit 2 when the solver did not converge**, with everything written anyway: a diverged run is exactly the one whose output someone needs to look at, so